socadk/design-practice-repository/activities/DPR-TacticDDD.md

 <!-- TODO miro flowchart for these steps -->

 ### Example(s)
-The [Context Mapper website](https://contextmapper.org/docs/examples/) provides a number of examples of Tactic and Strategic DDD, including a model of the [Cargo example](https://github.com/ContextMapper/context-mapper-examples/tree/master/src/main/cml/ddd-sample) from the original DDD book (@Evans:2003).
+The Context Mapper website provides a number of [examples of Tactic and Strategic DDD](https://contextmapper.org/docs/examples/).
+A model of the [Cargo example](https://github.com/ContextMapper/context-mapper-examples/tree/master/src/main/cml/ddd-sample) from the original DDD book (@Evans:2003) can be found in its examples repository.

 The main Aggregate of the Cargo sample application is shown in the following figure.
 It comprises a `Cargo` Entity that aggregates different Value Objects.
 You might be wondering how `Delivery` can be a Value Object with that many attributes indicating some kind of lifecycle (various status attributes, current voyage, last event).
 If we look at [the implementation](https://github.com/citerus/dddsample-core/blob/master/src/main/java/se/citerus/dddsample/domain/model/cargo/Delivery.java), we can see that it is in fact implemented as an immutable class that creates a new `Delivery` instance when changes are made.